1nVitr0/plugin-vscode-daily-timelog/README.md

-# Daily Timelog 0.0.6 (Alpha)
+# Daily Timelog 0.0.7 (Alpha)

 Basic IntelliSense and tools for planning Tasks and keeping a daily time log.

-*This is a very eraly alpha version!
-Expect Bugs, inefficient Code and more goodies.*
+*This is a very early alpha version!
+Expect bugs, inefficient code and more goodies.*

 ## Usage